 - The school gates are opened at 8.45 a.m. and the children should proceed straight to their classroom.
 At 8.55 a.m. the gates are closed and pupils are expected to be in their classrooms, ready to start their learning. - Registers are taken at 8.55 a.m. and your child will receive a late mark if they are not in by that time. - Children arriving after 8.55 a.m. are required to come in to school via the school office if accompanied by a Parent or Carer, the Parent/Carer will sign them into our 'Late Book' and provide a reason for their lateness which is recorded. - Children arriving after 9.25 a.m. will be marked as having an unauthorized absence. - The school follows the Punctuality Monitoring Process see Appendix E - Child who go home for their lunch are expected to be back in school at 1.05 p.m.
-Any child who arrives after 1.05 p.m. will be marked as late. - From time to time the Attendance and Pupil Support Officer will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school.
+Any child who arrives after 1.05 p.m. will be marked as late. - The school may send home 'late notes' in order to keep Parents/Carers informed. - From time to time the Attendance and Pupil Support Officer, Headteacher and members of the Senior Leadership Team will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school.

-At 9.25 a.m. and 1.35 p.m. the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that you could face the possibility of a Penalty Notice if the problem persists.
-If your child has a persistent late record you will be asked to meet with the Attendance and Pupil Support Officer (Punctuality Monitoring process - see Appendix E), but you can approach us at any time if you are having problems getting your child to school on time.
+At 9.25am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence.
+This may mean that you could face the possibility of being issued with a Penalty Notice if the problem persists.
+If your child has a persistent late record you will be asked to meet with the Attendance and Pupil Support Officer (Punctuality Monitoring process see Appendix E) but you can approach us at any time if you are having problems getting your child to school on time.
 We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.